 Reflect: Take time out to reflect on the diseases of the heart (e.g. envy, pride, hatred and anger) which are the root causes of sins and poor character.

-Act: Identify a disease you suffer from and focus on purifying yourself from this throughout the journey.
+Act: Identify a disease you suffer from and focus on purifying yourself from it throughout the journey.

 8. Live a Hereafter-Centric Life

-Ḥajj is a powerful reminder of the hereafter.
-From the moment you leave your home, stripped of worldly comforts, dressed in simple garments, and moving with the crowds — you are reminded of the Day of Judgement.
+Ḥajj is a powerful reminder of the Hereafter.
+From the moment you leave your home, stripped of worldly comforts, dressed in simple garments, and indistinguishable from the rest of the crowds, you are reminded of the Day of Judgement.
 The white garments resemble the death shroud.
 The gathering at ʿArafah mirrors the Day of Judgement.
-The exhaustion, the prayers, the tears — all echo the desperation on that Day.
+The exhaustion, the prayers and the tears all echo the desperation on that Day.

-Ḥajj teaches us that just as this journey will end, so too will life, and we will all return to stand before Allah.
+Ḥajj teaches us that just as this journey will end, so too will life itself, and we will all return to stand before Allah.
 Let these constant reminders motivate you to detach yourself from this temporary world and live with a laser focus on Jannah.

 9. Repent to Allah and Start Anew